 Rizwana earned her PhD from All India Institute of Medical Sciences, New Delhi.
 Her thesis focused on the functional status of mitochondria in Parkinson’s disease.
 She joined the Darnell lab in June, 2019.
 Her current research focuses on RNA regulation and Parkinson’s disease.
 When she is off the bench, she is surely in her kitchen exploring new recipes with her husband and trying to perfect the art of Kashmiri cuisine.

 Ruth received her Ph.D. from the Columbia University and joined the Darnell lab as a postdoctoral associate in 2019.
 Her research focuses on understanding the mechanisms of RBP-mediated RNA regulation in synaptic plasticity.
-While not at the bench she enjoys cycling around NYC and playing with her dog, Mia.
+While not at the bench she enjoys cycling around NYC and playing with her son, Abe and her dog, Mia.

-Yoko received her Ph.D. from the University of Tokyo in Japan and joined the Darnell lab.
+Yoko received her Ph.D. from the University of Tokyo in Japan before joining the Darnell lab.
 Her research focuses on understanding the function of RBP and evaluating its evolutionary significance in brain.
-She is planning to go out to lots of different places in Manhattan this summer.